bonitasoft/bonita-doc/md/single-sign-on-with-saml.md

 ## Manage passwords

-When your Bonita BPM platform is configured to manage authentication over SAML, the user password are managed in your SAML Identity provider (IdP).
+When your Bonita platform is configured to manage authentication over SAML, the user password are managed in your SAML Identity provider (IdP).
-However, when you create a user in Bonita BPM Portal, specifying a password is mandatory.
+However, when you create a user in Bonita Portal, specifying a password is mandatory.
 This password is ignored.

 ## LDAP synchronizer and SAML

 If you are using an LDAP service and the [LDAP synchronizer](ldap-synchronizer.md) to manage your user data,
 you can continue to do this and manage authentication over SAML.
-The LDAP synchronizer user must be registered in Bonita BPM (no need for an SAML IdP account).
+The LDAP synchronizer user must be registered in Bonita (no need for an SAML IdP account).
 It is recommended though to use the tenant admin account.
-We recommend that you use LDAP as your master source for information, synchronizing the relevant information with your Bonita BPM platform.
+We recommend that you use LDAP as your master source for information, synchronizing the relevant information with your Bonita platform.

 ::: info
 **Note :** By default the [LDAP synchronizer](ldap-synchronizer.md) sets the password of the accounts created with the same value as the username.
 So, even if you allow standard authentication (by setting the property `saml.auth.standard.allowed` in **authenticationManager-config.properties**), users won't be able to log in with the portal login page directly without going through the IdP.